New film censorship guidelines, set to take effect on March 15, have received guarded reception from the local artistic community.

 China hit back at Google last night after the internet search giant closed its flagship Chinese site, carrying out a threat issued two months ago in a dispute over censorship.

 redirected users of the Google.cn service to its uncensored Google.com.hk site based in Hong Kong.
 The White House, which had backed Google in its dispute, expressed disappointment that an American company felt compelled to take such a drastic

 Beijing isssued a furious riposte to Google, accusing it of violating the terms of the agreement it made when it opened its self-censored Chinese search engine in 2006.
 An official in charge of the Internet Bureau of the State Council

 Information Office said: This is totally wrong.
 We're uncompromisingly opposed to the politicisation of commercial issues, and express our discontent and indignation to Google for its unreasonable accusations and conducts.

 largest internet company has been in talks for two months with Beijing over its threat to shut down its Chinese-language search engine and close its offices, rather than kowtow to government censors.
 It delivered the ultimatum after alleged cyber attacks

 aimed at its source code and at the Gmail accounts of Chinese human rights activists.
 The company said the attacks originated in China.

 Although we have gained market share, it has become more and more difficult for us to operate there.
 Particularly when it comes to censorship.
 We have had to censor more.
 More and more pressure has

 been put on us.
 It has gotten appreciably worse and not just for us, for other internet companies too.

 So we increasingly came to feel that the original premise of our entry into China was being undermined.
 We thought when we went in that we

 And what happens now?

 We're not operating our search engine within the Firewall any more.
 We will continue to talk with them about how to operate our other services.

 The first steps are being taken towards a possible overhaul of New Zealand's censorship legislation.

 Ministry of Justice and Internal Affairs officials have been meeting key stakeholders and industry and government body officials during the past

 fortnight to gather submissions for a tightly targeted review of the current laws.
 However, that scope may widen, given that the present act has been described as unwieldy and expensive and badly out of step with technology.

-The Film, Video and Publications Classification Act 1993 evolved from the Video Recordings Act 1987, which was passed as an urgent response to the video format that emerged in the early to mid-1980s, but was outside the reach of the existing film censorship
+Film, Video and Publications Classification Act 1993 evolved from the Video Recordings Act 1987, which was passed as an urgent response to the video format that emerged in the early to mid-1980s, but was outside the reach of the existing film censorship

 law, the Films Act 1983.

 One person keen to see reform is Wellington's Aro Video owner, Andrew Armitage.
 Last year, he launched an online campaign , seeking

 to end what his store and others like Christchurch's Alice in Videoland saw as economic censorship and laws that unfairly disadvantaged the medium of DVD.

 under-regulated.
 It's an uneven playing field at the moment, and it means many films and television programmes are not available on DVD because the distributor cannot justify the classification costs.
 Getting some DVDs past the censor can cost as

 New Zealand's chief censor, Bill Hastings, says he is sympathetic to their plight: It is kind of a perfect storm - new ways of downloading entertainment content and the recession.
 I can understand people feeling a lot of

 years.
 I don't know what other government agency can claim that.

 Hastings, who has also been involved in the tightly targeted review of the legislation, believes that digital technology is the biggest challenge facing censorship in New

 Zealand.
 At the moment, we have a lot of different agencies - the Broadcasting Standards Authority (BSA), the Ministry of Culture and Heritage, my office and the Film Video Labelling Body, all doing their own thing.

 three ideas that could fix things pretty well .

 The first is to include digital content in the definition of film.

 Second, we need to incorporate free into the definition of supply, so that everything can be consistently labelled.
 Right now, the legislation is triggered only when

 Third, we need the ability to print digital labels.
 This should substantially reduce industry compliance costs, increase ease of enforcement and provide more information to the consumer.